-Early Childhood Professional Training Project
+Early Childhood Professional Training Scholarship

 The purpose of this program that is funded by Temple Hoyne Buell Foundation is to improve the quality of Early Childhood Education services in southwest Colorado by supporting early childhood care providers in accessing and engaging in college based professional development.